This past weekend I had the pleasure of having Georgia of @georgiascakes over for a collaboration!

 She was visiting from London, and we were able to spend an afternoon together creating an EPIC tiered candy drip cake!!

 The design of this cake is inspired by Georgia’s gorgeous tiered cakes.
-Georgia is a trained pastry chef, and has a cake business in London!
+Georgia is a trained pastry chef and has an amazing cake business in Israel!

 Her creativity and amazing skill are evident in everything she creates.